Put Your Car on the Track

 good place to start is this website: www.safeisfast.com.

 You can drag race for fun, or for points and purse.
 On Wednesday evenings the ET drag program is run eighth-mile in several classes using the bracket racing system, where you dial in predicted time, as does your opponent, giving one of you a handicap.
 Races are often won with great reaction times at the start.
 Racing Wednesday will get you a couple of test passes, then into eliminations, which means you might get knocked out in the first round, or keep winning all the way to the end.
 It’s up to you.
+And yes, there is always a bracket for the "lovable losers" too.

 In either case you will go through tech inspection before racing, but for most cars it just makes sure you are safe (battery tie-down, non-cracked windshield, belts, etc.)